Daniel98bbzz/Enhanced-Counseling-Sessions-Management/readme.md

 ### Installation
 1. Clone the repository to your local machine.
 2. Install the dependencies by running `npm install` in the project directory.
+3. Create a `.env` file in the root directory with the following variables:
+- `DB_HOST` = Your MongoDB cluster host
+- `DB_USER` = Your MongoDB user
+- `DB_PASS` = Your MongoDB password
+- `PORT` = The port you want the server to run on (optional, defaults to 5000)
-3. The server will run on the port specified in the `server.js` file or 5000 by default.
+4. The server will run on the port specified in the `server.js` file or 5000 by default.
 ## API Endpoints
 ### Sessions
 - **POST /api/sessions**: Create a new counseling session.